Single-photon emitters and spin-photon interfaces in silicon: Single emitters in nanophotonic structures

 The broadband nature of the above-mentioned waveguide devices makes them well-suited for initial spectroscopy experiments and single-photon generation.
 However, in the presence of spectral instability in the emitters or significant non-radiative decay, further increasing the LDOS to reduce the radiative lifetime is highly desirable to enable $C>1$.
 This can be achieved by integrating the emitters into optical resonators via the Purcell effect~\cite{purcell_spontaneous_1946}.
 At a given wavelength $\lambda$ and refractive index $n$, the Purcell enhancement factor $F_\text{P}$ is determined by the volume $V$ of the resonant mode and the resonator quality factor $Q$:

 This formula assumes a two-level emitter located at the field maximum, with its dipole moment perfectly aligned with the mode's electric field; it thus corresponds to an upper bound.
-In an actual device, again, this number needs to be reduced by $R_g/R$, i.e., the fraction of the excited state decay in bulk that originates from the desired radiative transitions, and by a factor $\xi<1$ that determines the overlap of the cavity mode with the dipole of the emitter:
+In an actual device, again, this number needs to be reduced by $R_g/R$, and by a factor $\xi<1$ that determines the overlap of the cavity mode with the dipole of the emitter:

 To maximize $F_\text{P}$ and thus $C$, the resonator properties must be optimized within the constraints imposed by the available nanofabrication techniques.
 To this end, one may attempt to maximize $Q$; however, this comes at a price, as it reduces the device bandwidth.
 Furthermore, high $Q$ factors require accurate spectral tuning to ensure resonance with the emitter.
 To mitigate these difficulties, one may rather minimize $V$; however, the smaller the mode volume, the more difficult it becomes to position a single emitter at the mode maximum.
 In addition, including several spectrally multiplexed emitters in the same silicon resonator~\cite{gritsch_purcell_2023} is hindered at small $V$, as their interactions, which spoil coherence, increase at smaller separations.
 Therefore, in practice, all devices will face a trade-off between maximizing $F_\text{P}$ and enabling robust manufacturing and operation.